zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 6. Set the user role

-A live-streaming channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
-After setting the channel profile to LIVE BROADCASTING, your app may use the following steps to set the client role:
+A live-streaming channel has two user roles: `BROADCASTER` and `AUDIENCE`, and the default role is `AUDIENCE`.
+After setting the channel profile to `LIVE_BROADCASTING`, your app may use the following steps to set the client role:

-1. Allow the user to set the role as BROADCASTER or AUDIENCE.
+1. Allow the user to set the role as `BROADCASTER` or `AUDIENCE`.
 2. Call the `setClientRole` method and pass in the client role set by the user.

 Note that in the live interactive streaming, only the host can be heard and seen.
 If you want to switch the user role after joining the channel, call the `setClientRole` method.